-Unfortunately, the Internet has become a significant medium for spreading child pornographic and rightwing extremist material over the past years.
+Over the past years, the Internet has become a platform without which daily life would be unthinkable, as it is offering unimagined possibilities for both job-related and private purposes.
+Nevertheless, besides all those positive effects, the Internet is also abused for negative contents and has therefore become a significant medium for spreading child pornographic and right-wing extremist material.
 This is especially due to the fact that a world-wide distribution is fast, does not require special (financial) efforts, and it is also widely anonymous.
 Thus, the investigation work of the responsible law enforcement agencies often proves to be difficult, so the relevant authorities are also dependent on the cooperation of the Internet users for a successful fight against these illegal activities.

 The Stopline is a hotline, i.e. an Internet report office which can be addressed by all Internet users - also anonymously if they wish - who come across child pornographic or right wing extremist contents on the Internet.
-The relevant laws for determining the criminal relevance are § 207 a StGB (Austrian penal code) regarding child pornography, and the Austrian national socialist prohibition law and the law against the wearing of national socialist regalia and symbols regarding right-wing radicalism, respectively.
+The relevant laws for determining the criminal relevance are § 207 a StGB (Austrian penal code) regarding child pornography, and the Austrian national socialist prohibition law and the law against the wearing of national socialist regalia and symbols regarding National Socialist reactivation, respectively.
 Please refer to section 3 for further information.